 The Irish Setter is characterized, in part, by its long and beautiful red coat, which needs thoroughly combed two to three times per week to remove and prevent tangles and mats.
 Ask your veterinarian for recommendations regarding the best type and quantity of food to provide, and make sure to keep a close watch over your Irish Setter’s teeth and ears as well.
+Consider raw food for your dog, as it offers many health benefits which you can read about all over the web, though talk to your vet about it prior to doing so.
 The average time people wait for another dental appointment is three years, and it can be easy to neglect your dog’s dental care needs just as much as your own.
 But it’s essential to brush your Irish Setter’s teeth frequently with a vet-approved toothpaste for pets to prevent dental issues.
 Similarly, make sure your Irish Setter’s ears are kept clean and dry to prevent infections and other persistent issues.

 Ultimately, an Irish Setter, just like any other breed of dog, can make the perfect addition to a family that matches their personality and can keep up with their care needs.
 That being said, it’s crucial to do your research before making such a major commitment.